ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 ### Revoke DID

-This operation deactivates DID records using the did:cosmos method.
+This operation deactivates DID records using the did:ixo method.

 ### Deactivate DID